 that way quite often and, ministers or no ministers, the Barn always seems to

 be quite busy.
 A very good sign indeed.

 I enjoyed a lovely meal at The Barn last evening.
 For over thirty years, the venue, on the Mayfield to Glanmire Road, has been a fixture on the Cork dining scene.
 And that kind of longevity doesn’t happen by chance.

+This is a comfortable place, starting with the ante-room where you may take a seat and check the menu while sipping an aperitif.
+The coats are put away neatly in the cloakroom and you are led along the carpets to your comfortable chair as the live music from the piano-man fills the room (not especially for your entrance, of course).
 Service too is excellent, leisurely but not laggardly.
 For instance, when the main course was being served to our group (4), three people, maybe four, appeared with the dishes and, within a few seconds, all four of us had our main plates, along with the side plates of veg, in front of us and the water had been refilled without our asking for it to be done.
 And all done with a little chat and a big smile!